ryleeez/bd-designing-with-java-project/tasks/project-mastery-tasks/MasteryTask03.md

 &nbsp;

 ### Milestone 1: Design
-**Reviewer: Near-peer Reviewer**

 You should plan for at least two new packaging types: `Box` and `PolyBag`.
 We'd like to update our service to support these new and future packaging types without requiring changes to the `PackagingDao`, `FcPackagingOption`, or the `ShipmentService`.
+We can do this by extending from the `Packaging` class.
 We know that no other teams use our `types` Java package, so it’s safe to change any of its classes.
 Both `Box` and `PolyBag` will both need to implement the methods `canFitItem()` and `getMass()`, which are used in determining the best shipment option.
 Below are details about how to calculate each.